The Hidden Ways How Histamine Can Make You Fat

 When the body encounters a foreign invader, it properly responds by releasing histamine - these inflammatory reactions are designed to protect you from danger.
 Due to chronic mold exposure and ongoing inflammation, a person can develop histamine intolerance.
 In this case, the mast cells over-produce histamine in order to protect the body from mold toxins, but the body isn’t able to keep up with the high levels of released histamine.

 Histamine becomes a problem when the body is not able to adequately break it down so it can build up to an unhealthy level.
 This is called histamine intolerance.
 Histamine intolerance leaves the body in a chronic state of inflammation, which in turn can create stubborn weight gain.
+Holistic functional medicine approaches often address this by targeting the root causes of histamine build-up and improving the body’s ability to manage inflammation.

 ~ Around 40% of people are estimated to have some degree of histamine sensitivity. ~